merivale/victor/src/Theory/Long/README.md

     -> "Susan can speak four languages."
 ```

 While secondary `DISPLACED` and `PREORDAINED` messages are judgements about the unobserved, secondary `REGULAR` messages are rather more straightforward factual claims (albeit general ones).
-In particular, they do not exhibit the very striking behaviour of the other two with regard to tense, where the time of the outermost condition's satisfaction reflects the time of the latest evidence that the speakers takes to be bearing on the question of the underlying condition's satisfaction.
+In particular, they do not exhibit the very striking behaviour of the other two with regard to tense, where the time of the outermost condition’s satisfaction reflects the time of the latest evidence that the speakers takes to be bearing on the question of the underlying condition’s satisfaction.
 With secondary `REGULAR` messages, consequently, it is considerably more obvious that the second form of the fulcrum simply encodes past time:

 ```elm
 PAST (REGULAR Yes1 "often" ( Male "Norman", Do "walk", [ To, Other "work" ] ))